Phase Six

 In pen and paper role-playing games, it is about the progress of the story, about shared experiences and memories.
 The best possible focus on "strong" characteristics (so-called power gaming) should not be in the foreground here.
 Because the story is always carried forward together, there are very flexible solutions for all challenges.

-A word about power gaming: The Phase Six rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. shooting) to astronomical heights.
-There should be agreement in the game group on what style of play one wants to have.
-The rules deliberately allow such constructions in order to leave every freedom in the creation of characters and adventures.
+A though on power gaming: The Phase Six rulebook deliberately does not prevent the possibility of pushing a relevant value (e.g. shooting) to astronomical heights.
+There should be agreement in the game group on what style of play you want to have.
+The rules deliberately allow these constructions in order giveyou freedom in the creation of characters and adventures.

-Likewise, the old role-playing rule comes into play here that the word of the game master always weighs more than the rules.
-Of course, it should be the normal case that the rules are applied as written, because it is also about a framework for the players to rely on.
-However, if there is an unclear rule situation, the announcement of the game master decides.
+Also, the old role-playing rule comes into play here: "The word of the game master always weighs more than the rules.
+Of course, it should normally be the case that the rules are applied as written, because it is the framework for the players to rely on.
+However, if there is an unclear rule, situation or case, the ruling of the game master decides the outcome.

 Combat in the role-playing game

-Even if the focus in pen and paper role-playing is less on confrontation with fists or weapons, combat still plays an important role.
-Not every situation can be resolved without the use of weapons.
-A fight can quickly break out or the characters plan to rob a bank.
+Even if the focus in pen and paper role-playing lies less on armed confrontation, combat still plays an important role.
+Not every situation can be resolved peacefully.
+A fight can quickly break out or maybe the characters plan to rob a bank.

 Combat in role-playing is treated differently from free play.
-Time runs out in rounds, and you visualise the situation on a map on the (possibly virtual) table.
-Players act one after the other, the game leader controls her NPCs.
-Wounds indicate how well the characters are still doing.
+Time is compressed into combat rounds, and you usually visualise the situation with a map on the (virtual) table.
+Players take turns, the game leader controls the NPCs.
+Wounds, or hit points, indicate how well the characters are still doing.
 You can find more details on the course of the battle in the chapter Combat.

-In the game, both should be balanced.
-There may also be adventures that consist of only one battle, but Phase Six is not a realistic battle simulation.
-Here, the aim is to carry out a conflict in the most entertaining, cinematic and yet exciting way possible.
+In the game, free play and combat should be balanced.
+There may be adventures that consist of only one (epic) battle, but Phase Six is not a realistic battle simulation.
+The aim is to carry out a conflict in the most entertaining, cinematic and or exciting way possible.

 When fighting in the Phase Six system, however, the following things should always be followed due to the special features (reactions, stealing actions, etc.):

-• Always use a map.
+- Always use a map.
 A basic map of the situation ensures that there are no misunderstandings in positioning, no matter how short the fight is.
-A map can be a pre-made, elaborate map, but also a quickly drawn floor plan.
-When playing over the internet, solutions such as Roll20, Owlbear Rodeo or FoundryVTT are useful.
+A map can be a pre-made, elaborate map, but a quickly drawn floor plan works just as well.
+When playing online, visual aid systems such as Roll20, Owlbear Rodeo or FoundryVTT are useful.

-• Use an initiative tracker.
-Initiative determines the order of participants in combat.
-Initiative tracker means that this order is written down for all to see.
-In Phase Six, it is important for the players to know when it is their turn again (because then, among other things, their own suspended actions are lost).
+- Use an initiative tracker.
+Initiative determines the turn order in combat and visualizes it tranparent for all players .
+In Phase Six, it is important for the players to know when it is their turn again (not just because they lose their unsused actions).

 Characteristics of Phase Six

-Phase Six has different approaches to other role-playing systems in some areas.
-In part, these were designed to achieve flexibility in the possible scenarios.
-Also, the system puts a lot of focus on being playable as quickly as possible, and being able to perform heroic actions in combat, for example.
+Phase Six has different approaches compared to other role-playing systems.
+In part, these were designed to achieve flexibility in the scenarios possible.
+The system puts a lot of focus on being easily accessible while allowing the player to perform heroic actions in combat.

-Normal six-sided dice are used for rolls and checks.
+Standard six-sided dice are used for rolls and checks.
 Dice are rolled in the number of the respective value.
-Each die that shows a 5 or higher after the roll represents a success.
-Usually, a single success is sufficient for a roll to be considered a pass.
+Rolling a 5 or higher means success.
+Usually, a single success enough to pass a check.

 Character templates

-Characters are not created or enhanced in Phase Six by allocating points to skills, attributes or other stats.
-Instead, character templates are used, each representing a small stage in the character's life.
+Phase Six is not just a numbers game.
+Characters are not created or enhanced by allocating points to skills, attributes or other stats.
+Instead, character templates are used.
+Each one represents a small stage in the character's life.

-Character templates are divided into occupation, education, character, talent and environment.
-While the templates in the first two categories carry many traits (A paramedic gets conscientiousness, first aid and medicine skills), a template from the talent section can be, for example, "Good Speaker", which brings points to Communication.
+These templates are subdivided into the life aspects: occupation, education, character, talent and environment.
+While the templates in the first two categories carry many traits (i.e. a paramedic is conscientiousness, and has first aid and medicine skills), a template from the talent section can be, for example, "Good Speaker", which only buffs the Communication level.

-Character templates are bought for reputation, which are the experience points that characters receive for completing adventures.
+Character templates "bought" with reputation points, which are similar to experience points that characters receive for completing adventures.

-The combat is kept in such a way that the action is as impressive as possible, but the mechanics go off easily.
+The combat is designed to make the action as impressive as possible, but the mechanics are kept simple.

-In addition, it is possible to spontaneously create your own actions in combat by spending bonus die, which characters can receive through templates, or even steal actions from opponents through destiny die.
-Although destiny dice are very rare, it may be possible to steal the enemy's fatal blow and turn it into one's own action.
+Additionally, it is possible to spontaneously create your own actions in combat by spending bonus dice, which are obtained through templates.
+Or the player can even steal an action from opponents by spending a destiny die.
+Although destiny dice are very rare, it may be possible to steal the enemies fatal blow and turn it into the players own action.

-This may sound somewhat unrealistic, but it makes for a very dynamic course of the battle and can often lead to cinematic scenes that even the game master cannot foresee.
+This may sound somewhat unrealistic, but it gives the battle very dynamic options and can often lead to epic cinematic situations that even the game master cannot foresee.

 Weapons are designed to be upgradeable in Phase Six.
-There is a list of weapon modifications, which of course make sense primarily for modern weapons.
+There is a list of weapon modifications, that make most sense for modern day weapons.
 Different ammunition is also represented as a weapon modification.
-For example, the horror expansion comes with silver ammunition, which works well against werewolves.
-Due to the modular structure, this can be used both in the Middle Ages for bows and in the modern era for an assault rifle.
+For example: the horror expansion includes silver ammunition, which certainly works better against werewolves than the usual lead.
+Still, the modification makes sense in the Middle Ages for usage with bows.
+It's the modular nature of Phase Six that makes it a toolkit for any scenario you can imagine.

 You can find more information about the combat rules and weapon modifications in the chapter Combat.